Before you embark on any strategic planning process it’s critical to understand the importance of values.

 Why take organisational values seriously

 Why are values important in the success of any business?
 If you have people in your business and interact with customers, then there is no getting away from the fact that values need to be taken seriously.

 Long gone are the days where we can post arbitrary statements on a poster and hope the ’employees’ follow them.
 Values are a function of humanity, and therefore you need to make them a cornerstone of any strategic planning you do for your business.

 The importance of values in business is seen in your team’s behaviours, both good and bad.
 A set of values will provide a guiding framework for what is acceptable and what is not in all aspects of your business.

-A member once asked Brené Brown of her lecture if we should have personal values and business values.
+A member once asked Brené Brown during her lecture if we should have personal values and business values.
 She said quite simply no. Our values are our values.

-Leaders should develop organisational values that align with the long term strategy of the business.
+Leaders should develop organisational values that align with the long-term strategy of the business.
 Why?
-It ensures that every decision is made for the good of the company and of its people.
+It ensures that every decision is made for the good of the company and its people.
 A reputation for a robust set of organisational values will attract talent that aligns with those values.

 What is equally crucial about organisational values is to see them in daily operation.
 Many organisations fall short, in the implementation of their values strategy.